csunibo/csunibot/README.md

 Any folder and file within can be removed or added freely and will automatically be integrated into the structure of the bot.
 Same for the `./schedules` folder.
 Keeping this in mind, the code will have A LOT of comments scattered around in order to guide you through the program and allow you to understand the diverse features that have been implemented and how they are used.

+Typically and if possible some functions and methods from lessons will be integrated into the bot, so keep your eye out for those!

 ## ⛔ | Prerequisites

 - [Node.js 16+](https://nodejs.org/en/download/)